Education is power.

 - Be interested in pursuing a college degree in social justice, immigration rights, civil rights, anti-harassment, gender, and women’s studies, or other programs that advance justice for all people

 The scholarship provides two $500 awards; one per semester to different students.
-The award recipient will be notified of their selection by August 31st, 2020 for Fall Semester.
+The award recipient will be notified of their selection by December 31st, 2020 for Spring Semester.

-The current scholarship deadline is July 31st, 2020, for Fall Semester.
+The current scholarship deadline is November 30th, 2020, for Spring Semester.

 To apply, please complete our online application.
 All application materials must be received by the deadlines in order to be considered for the scholarship.
-Awards will be announced by September 30th (for Fall Semester 2020).
+Awards will be announced by January 31st (for Spring Semester 2021).